2023 Best Anthropology Schools in the Southwest Region

 Read full report on Anthropology at Arizona State University - Skysong

-Read full report on Anthropology at Trinity University
+Full Anthropology at Trinity University Report

-Southern Methodist University ranked #7 on this year’s Best Anthropology Schools in the Southwest Region list.
-Located in the large suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.
+Southern Methodist University landed the #7 spot in the 2023 rankings for the best anthropology programs.
+Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.

-Read full report on Anthropology at Southern Methodist University
+Full Anthropology at Southern Methodist University Report

-Texas A&M University - College Station landed the #8 spot in the 2023 rankings for the best anthropology programs.
-Texas A&M College Station is a very large public school located in the city of College Station.
+Texas A&M University - College Station came in at #8 in this year’s edition of the Best Anthropology Schools in the Southwest Region ranking.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

 After completing their degree, anthropology graduates from Texas A&M College Station carry an average student debtload of $24,250.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $211.